isaackhlam/isaackhlam/README.md

 This is Isaac.
 I am currently a CUHK CSCI year 2 student.\
 I am still learning and chasing the technology in CS field.\
-The next goal in May is familar with React/Node.\
-Also I guess I need to have a revision on C....\
+I am currently learning web with React/Node.\
-Check my currently working game at SpaceJet repo.\
+Check my currently working game(pause for a while :p) at SpaceJet repo.\
 If you are interest in how I learn react, you can also check MyFirstReact repo. :)